 Seniors: Seniors who register their vehicle in advance with the main office, and who have written parental approval to drive to and from school, must park in assigned parking spaces.
-Student drivers are to follow the guidelines for proper use of an automobile at all times.
+Student drivers are to always follow the guidelines for proper use of an automobile.